jamisoncozart/Console-Bakery/README.md

 # Console Bakery

 Purchase all the bread and pastries you want, complete your order, and see your total order price.
+Practice with Custom classes, Namespaces, Auto-Implemented Properties, Delegates, Invalid input handling, and Console User Experience.

 ## Getting Started